-Protesters in southern Chile have tried to stop the ordination of a Catholic bishop, accusing him of covering up a priest's sexual abuse of young boys.
+Protesters in southern Chile have tried to stop the installation of a Catholic bishop, accusing him of covering up a priest's sexual abuse of young boys.

-Police in the city of Osorno said at least 650 people turned up at the cathedral wearing black in protest against the ordination of Juan Barros.
+Police in the city of Osorno said at least 650 people turned up at the cathedral wearing black in protest against the installation of Juan Barros.

 The protesters say Bishop Barros used his position in the Church to try to deter an investigation into the actions of his mentor, Fernando Karadima.